 Syntax Description enable Enables BPDU Filtering on this interface. disable Disables BPDU Filtering on this interface.
-Command Default The setting that is already configured when you enter the spanning-tree port type edge bpdufilter default command.
-Command Modes Interface configuration mode Command History Release Modification 4.0(0)N1(1a) This command was introduced.
-Usage Guidelines spanning tree edge por -tree bpdufilter enable command to enable BPDU Filtering overrides the t configuration.
-That port then returns to the normal spanning tree port type and mal spanning tree transitions.
-Explicitly configuring nter the spanning-tree bpdufilter enable command on specified interfaces.
-BPDU Filtering on a port this is not connected to a host can cause a bridging loop gnore any BPDU that it receives, and the port moves to the STP forwarding state Use the spanning-tree spanning tree edge por port type edge bpdufilter default command to enable BPDU Filtering on all ts.
-Examples This example shows how to explicitly enable BPDU Filtering on the Ethernet spanning tree edge port 1/4: switch (config)# int switch(config-if)# s erface ethernet 1/4 panning-tree bpdufilter enable Related Commands Command Description show spanning-tree summary Displays information about the spanning tree state.
+Command Default The setting that is alrea default command. ndy configured when you enter the spanning-tree port type edge bpdufilter Command Modes Interface configuration mode Command History Release Modification 6.0(2)N1(1) This command we introduced.
+Usage Guidelines spanning tree edge port tree bpdufilter enable command to enable BPDU Filtering overrides the t configuration.
+That port then returns to the normal spanning tree port type and nal spanning tree transitions. !
+Caution Explicitly configuring I nter the spanning-tree bpdufilter enable command on specified interfaces.
+BPDU Filtering on a port this is not connected to a host can cause a bridging loop more any BPDU that it receives, and the port moves to the STP forwarding state.
+Use the spanning-tree port type edge bpdufilter default command to enable BPDU Filtering on all spanning tree edge ports.
+Examples This example shows how to explicitly enable BPDU Filtering on the Ethernet spanning tree edge port 1/4: switch (config)# interface ethernet 1/4 switch(config-if)# spanning-tree bpdufilter enable Related Commands Command Description show spanning-tree Displays information about the spanning tree state.